-George Town is the second largest city in the country with the same chaos that fills the capital, though the modern architecture has been traded for stunning mosques and temples.
+George Town is the second-largest city in the country with the same chaos that fills the capital, though modern architecture has been traded for stunning mosques and temples.
 The colorful streets do have modern skyscrapers and shopping centers, but it is in the quieter areas that you can find hip cafes and street art.

-Malacca has been influenced by the British, Dutch, and Portuguese who all once settled in the area.
+Malacca has been influenced by the British, Dutch, and Portuguese, who all once settled in the area.
 Now, the city is filled with colonial architecture, which gives it a unique appearance.
-The city is well-known for their night market and providing visitors with a large range of diversity with its cuisines.
+The city is well-known for its night market and providing visitors with a large range of diversity with its cuisines.

 Ipoh is a smaller city on the list, which is often used as a transportation point to Thailand as it rests closely with the Thai border.
-But the city has a few hidden gems to offer.
-Temples are scattered throughout the streets, while the Perak Tong Cave and Cameron Highlights rest just outside its boundaries for a little trip into tranquility.
+The city has a few hidden gems to offer.
+Temples are scattered throughout the streets, while the Perak Tong Cave and Cameron Highlands rest just outside its boundaries for a little trip into tranquility.